 NK is engaged in business activities around the world, some of which may involve contact with officials and representatives of non-U.S. governments or of companies owned in whole or in part by non-U.S. governments.
 Corruption is the willingness to act dishonestly in return for money or other gains.
 By wrongly benefitting a few individuals who abuse their power or position, it creates unfair competition, damages innovation, and undermines integrity.
 Because of the damage that corruption does to the public good, it is illegal around the world.

 NK is committed to compliance with United States Foreign Corrupt Practices Act ("FCPA"), the UK Bribery Act, and all other anti-corruption laws of all countries and territories in which we operate or market products (collectively, "Anti-Corruption Laws").
-NK has in place a written Anti-Corruption Policy governing all NK Employees and third-party business associates.
+NK has in place a written Anti-Corruption Policy governing all NK employees and third-party business associates.
 We require our officers, directors, and employees to conduct business in accordance with the letter, spirit, and intent of all relevant laws and to refrain from any illegal, dishonest, or unethical conduct.
 We also require our employees who are aware of suspected violations or potential violations of applicable laws to advise senior management and cease further interactions with the party in question.

 NK, its officers, directors, employees, agents, and distributors acting on behalf of NK , wherever located, shall not offer, pay or give, promise to pay or give, or authorize the payment or giving of any money or anything of value, directly or indirectly to any foreign official.

 In addition, it is the policy of NK to not do business with persons or entities appearing on the U.S. Specially Designated Nationals and Blocked Persons ("SDN") List.
 SDNs are persons with whom U.S. companies may not deal.
 Typically, SDNs have an economic or political relationship to a U.S.-sanctioned country but may be located outside that country.

-NK screens every Distributor located in or selling to countries with a low Corruption Perception Index score or known to be selling to foreign governments to ensure that no owner, senior officer or employee involved in selling the NK Products appears on the SDN List.
+NK screens every Distributor located in or selling to countries with a low Corruption Perception Index score or know to be selling to foreign governments to ensure that no owner, senior officer or employee involved in selling the NK Products appears on the SDN List.
 NK also requires all Distributors to certify that they will comply with anti-bribery laws.

-It is NK's policy to conduct its business in accordance with U.S. export and sanctions regulations, including but not limited to the Export Administration Act of 1979, as amended, the Export Administration Regulations, the International Emergency Economic Powers Act, the Arms Export Control Act, the International Traffic in Arms Regulations, Executive Orders of the President regarding embargoes and restrictions on trade with designated countries and Sanctioned Persons, the embargoes, restrictions and regulations administered by OFAC, the antiboycott regulations administered by the U.S. Department of Commerce and the U.S. Department of the Treasury (collectively, "Export Regulations").
+it is NK's policy to conduct its business in accordance with U.S. export and sanctions regulations, including but not limited to the Export Administration Act of 1979, as amended, the Export Administration Regulations, the International Emergency Economic Powers Act, the Arms Export Control Act, the International Traffic in Arms Regulations, Executive Orders of the President regarding embargoes and restrictions on trade with designated countries and Sanctioned Persons, the embargoes, restrictions and regulations administered by OFAC, the antiboycott regulations administered by the U.S. Department of Commerce and the U.S. Department of the Treasury (collectively, "Export Regulations").

-Accordingly, NK requires that all resellers of the NK Products ("NK Distributors"), consultants and contractors certify that neither they nor any officers, employees, directors, or partners thereof, is (i) a person or entity listed on the Specially Designated Nationals and Blocked Persons List ("SDN List") administered by the Office of Foreign Assets Control ("OFAC") (ii) any person or entity identified on OFAC's List of Foreign Sanctions Evaders pursuant to Executive Order 13608; (iii) any person or entity identified as blocked by OFAC pursuant to Executive Order 13599; (iv) an entity owned or controlled by any such person or entity identified in paragraphs (i) through (iii) of this paragraph; or (v) any person or entity listed on the Entity List or Denied Persons List maintained by the Bureau of Industry and Security of the U.S. Department of Commerce (each of the persons or entities identified at (i) through (v) of this paragraph, a "Sanctioned Person").
-NK also requires that all NK Distributors also represent and warrant to NK that they shall not export, re-export or transfer any Products in violation of Export Regulations.
+Accordingly, NK requires that all resellers of the Covered NK Products ("NK Distributors"), consultants and contractors certify that neither they nor any officers, employees, directors, or partners thereof, is (i) a person or entity listed on the Specially Designated Nationals and Blocked Persons List ("SDN List") administered by the Office of Foreign Assets Control ("OFAC") (ii) any person or entity identified on OFAC's List of Foreign Sanctions Evaders pursuant to Executive Order 13608; (iii) any person or entity identified as blocked by OFAC pursuant to Executive Order 13599; (iv) an entity owned or controlled by any such person or entity identified in paragraphs (i) through (iii) of this paragraph; or (v) any person or entity listed on the Entity List or Denied Persons List maintained by the Bureau of Industry and Security of the U.S. Department of Commerce (each of the persons or entities identified at (i) through (v) of this paragraph, a "Sanctioned Person").
+NK also requires that all NK Distributors also represent and warrant to NK that they shall not export, re-export or transfer any Covered NK Products in violation of Export Regulations.

-Without limiting the generality of the foregoing, NK Products provided shall not be, directly or indirectly, sold, leased, assigned, transferred, conveyed or in any other manner disposed of in any country or region subject to comprehensive United States sanctions or embargo (as of the date of this addendum, Cuba, the Crimea Region of Ukraine, Iran, North Korea, or Syria) or to a Sanctioned Person.
+Without limiting the generality of the foregoing, Covered NK Products provided shall not be, directly or indirectly, sold, leased, assigned, transferred, conveyed or in any other manner disposed of in any country or region subject to comprehensive United States sanctions or embargo (as of the date of this addendum, Cuba, the Crimea Region of Ukraine, Iran, North Korea, or Syria) or to a Sanctioned Person.